php-sage/sage/README.md

 * **Debug backtraces** with full insight of arguments, callee objects and more.
 * Custom display for a lot of recognized types:
   ![custom types](.github/img/alternative-view.png)
-* Has text-only, plain and rich views, has several visual themes - actually created by a pro designer.
+* Has text-only, plain and rich views, has several visual themes - created by a professional designer.
-* A huge amount of small usability enhancements - like the (clickable) **call trace** in the footer of each output.
+* A huge number of usability enhancements - like the (clickable) **call trace** in the footer of each output.
 * Supports convenience modifiers, for example `@sage($var);` will return instead of outputting, `-sage($var);` will `ob_clean` all output to be the only thing on page (see advanced section above for more).
 * Compatibility!
 Fully works on **PHP 5.1 - 8.1+**!
 * Code is way less complex - to read and contribute to.
-* Sage came first - developed
+* Sage came **first** - developed
   since [pre-2012](https://github.com/php-sage/sage/commit/3c49968cb912fb627c6650c4bfd4673bb1b44277).
 It inspired the now ubiquitous [dd](https://github.com/php-sage/sage/commit/fa6c8074ea1870bb5c6a080e94f7130e9a0f2fda#diff-2cdf3c423d47e373c75638c910674ec68c5aa434e11d4074037c91a543d9cb58R549)